 It is a fine example of Storybook architecture, and I want one just like it.
 It’s perfect for luring small boys and girls into a stew pot and pie shells.

 Great Pal Shirley sent us on home through the foothills of Beverly Hills.
 I guess she thought anything was better than the Los Angeles freeways.
-Don was convinced she was just stoned, it was such a roundabout way to go home.
+The MOTH was convinced she was just stoned, it was such a roundabout way to go home.

 All in all, it took us three hours just to get out of Los Angeles.
-The real kicker is that the MOTH (man of the house), who has asthma, felt better in LA, where the fires were, than he does in Vegas!
+The real kicker is that the MOTH, who has asthma, felt better in LA, where the fires were, than he does in Vegas!
 What a weirdo.
 Now we have to move to downtown Los Angeles.

 At least our car is parked there.